Slug Control – How to get rid of slugs in garden

 One of the most frequently asked gardening queries is how to get rid of slugs.
 Slugs and snails can cause damage to vegetables and ornamental plants in the garden.
 To tell whether the damage is being done by a slug or snail – look at the trail, a continuous slime trail is left by a slug and broken trails are left by snails.

-The average UK garden has around 30,000 slugs and snails in it – try as we might we are unlikely to get rid of them all.
+I’ve read that the average UK garden has around 30,000 slugs and snails in it – try as we might we are unlikely to get rid of them all.
 Snails are not as numerous as slugs, but generally more visible as they rest higher up than slugs, they can do this because they have shells to prevent them from drying out.

-Do we really want to get rid of them?
 What use are slugs and what do slugs eat?

 They eat dead and decaying matter, together with woodlice they are nature’s tidiers.
 Unfortunately, they also like the nice young, sweet new growth of our plants!